Join me on a Ceylon Tea trail in Sri Lanka – from plantation to the cup.

 3 LITTLE SIPS

-- I also was always more into coffee than tea, as well as Sri Lanka and James Taylor – not the singer, but a Scotsman with the same name.
-Although he used to plant coffee, the guy was recognized as a pioneer tea planter in Kandy.
-That happened more than 150 years ago, at a time when the country was the world’s leader in the production of … coffee.
+- I’m more into coffee than tea, as well as Sri Lanka and James Taylor used to be – not the singer, but a Scotsman with same name who is know as the pioneer tea planter in Kandy (even though he was initially a coffee farmer).
+This has happened more than 150 years ago, at a time when the country was the world’s leader in the production of … coffee.

 - Camellia Sinensis is the scientific name for the tea plant and I found an interesting story about the first seeds that made it to Sri Lanka’s soil.
 They came all the way from China, in a tea plant brought by the British colonizers to be displayed at the Royal Botanical Gardens in Kandy – that place I loved to visit.

 - To be honest, I didn’t like the local coffee at all.
-But tea, ah … the tea is very, very, very good!
+But Sri Lankan tea, ah … is very, very, very good!

-Although passionate about coffee, I’m captivated by the story – and quality – of Ceylon tea.
+Although coffee is still my number one passion, this tea trail has captivated me with the story – and quality – of Ceylon tea.